somehibs/bellbox/README.md

 send
  - api.example.com/send/TARGET/
  - TARGET is an api target, defined below
- - body {"title": "This is a test notification", "body": "This is a notification body", "priority": "normal"}
+ - request {"title": "This is a test notification", "body": "This is a notification body", "priority": "normal"}
  - must include Authorization header defined in bell ringer authentication

 send priority